JosiahCraw/Vector-Accelerator-Hardware/README.md

 <a name="tools"></a>

 ## 5. Tools
-The wonderful Jessie Sheehan has very kindly written a python script that will automatically fix the paths for the Vivado `.xpr` files the source code for which can be found
+The wonderful Jesse Sheehan has very kindly written a python script that will automatically fix the paths for the Vivado `.xpr` files the source code for which can be found
 [here](https://github.com/jpsheehan/vivado-xpr-fixer).
 I have packaged the script and made it available on PyPI as a script so you can either run from source, the directions for which are available in Jessie's repository or use `pip`.